Fast and Scalable Beamforming for RIS-Assisted Downlink Multi-group Multicasting: Introduction

 \subsection{Organization and Notations}

 The rest of this paper is organized as follows.
 Section \ref{sec:model} presents the system model and the problem formulation for the RIS-assisted multicast beamforming QoS problem.
 In Section \ref{sec:Prop_Alg}, we develop our AMBF approach to break the QoS problem into two subproblems to solve alternatingly.
 In Section \ref{sec:AMBF-alg}, we present the fast algorithms to solve each beamforming subproblem.
-In Section \ref{sec:DL-BF}, we generalize our approach to solve the multi-user unicast beamforming.
-The MMF problem is considered in Section \ref{sec:MMF}, where we discuss the relation between the QoS and MMF problems and propose a fast first-order algorithm to solve the MMF problem.
+The MMF problem is considered in Section \ref{sec:MMF}, where we discuss the relation between the QoS and MMF problems and propose the APSA algorithm to solve the MMF problem efficiently.
 The simulation results is provided in Section~\ref{sec:sim}, followed by the conclusion in Section~\ref{sec:conclusion}.

 \textit{Notations:} The symbols used to represent Hermitian, transpose, and conjugate are $(.)^H$, $(.)^T$, and $(.)^*$, respectively.
 The Euclidean norm of a vector is symbolized by $\|.\|$.
 The abbreviation i.i.d. stands for independent and identically distributed, and $\xbf\sim \Cc\Nc(0,\Ibf)$ represents a complex Gaussian random vector with zero mean and covariance $\Ibf$.